Chapter I: Torn Away

 Behind me my parents held back their tears, sniffling and attempting to appear strong, presumably so I would cry no longer.
 But such a painful weight crushed me beside Hamza’s grave: the thought that I could’ve done something to stop the officers, or even if I stayed in my room Jedidiah wouldn’t have been taken, and he could’ve saved his father.
 These questions racked my mind until I was nothing.
 Nothing but a remnant of someone who once laughed, and was happy.
 My mother stroked my neck as she tried to get me up, but I stayed where I was, sobbing.
 Not giving her any thought.

 My awareness returned to the crunch of snow-dusted grass beneath my parents’ feet, which grew more and more distant, until it had faded to the back of my mind.
 I was truly alone now, so I looked up, and my neck ached.
 My fingertips were sore, but with them I touched the rough granite of Hamza’s memorial.
 I pulled them down the slab so I could feel the cracks.
-And again, and again…until my nails were chipped and loose.
-The wind had locked my streaming eye still, and my eyelid was stiff.
+And again, and again…until my nails were chipped and throbbing.
+The wind had locked my streaming eye closed, and my legs had lost all feeling.
 Drops of tears gently prodded the snow beneath me, my only warmth being my breath which I tried to catch in my hands and cling to, but every time I did a strong gust would carry it far away.
 And there I would remain, cold.
 This heaviness was too much to bear, it had compelled me down, but I knew there was only one person who could raise me up.

 With one last gaze towards the grave the earth below me heated up, and burned to a thousand degrees.
 But I wasn’t seared by its strength, rather its power charged through me, pulsating around my body like fiery blood, melting away the remorse and awakening my sleeping passion for revenge.
 My teeth gritted; my eyes pierced the grave like molten swords, ready to impale whoever stood against me.
 The cold air around me broke, and dispersed in terror from me.
 Only the heated hatred was left, it had consumed me, and all else was irrelevant.